unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 browser.
 If everything went okay, you should see each sentence highlighted in red.

-### Colour
+### Color

-One colour isn’t that cool, and we’re trying to recreate that [visual by
+One color isn’t that cool, and we’re trying to recreate that [visual by
 @gregoryciotti][tweet].
-We need some more colours.
+We need some more colors.
 From that image, I deducted the following hues.
 But you could use any hues you like!